 One of the distinctive characteristics of a career college is its emphasis on outcome-based education.
-That is, rather than awarding students credit based on the amount of material covered or classroom hours completed, the College identifies specific competencies for each course and program.
-Students must acquire and perform these skills with proficiency in order to earn credit.
-HCI College is committed to a process of continuous improvement through the policies, procedures, and practices involved in the implementation of the College's educational programs.
-The assessment strategies employed by HCI College are designed by the faculty on the basis of programmatic goals and curriculum objectives.
-These include academic skills, behaviors, and knowledge appropriate for the level of education; National Standards where applicable; disciplines in which the credentials are offered; as well as the specific outcomes of courses and field experiences that collectively constitute the various programs.
+Rather than awarding students credit based on the amount of material covered or classroom hours completed, the College identifies specific competencies for each course and program.
+Students must acquire and perform these skills with proficiency to earn credit.
+HCI College is committed to continuous improvement through the policies, procedures, and practices involved in implementing the College's educational programs.
+The faculty designs the assessment strategies employed by HCI College on the basis of programmatic goals and curriculum objectives.
+These include academic skills, behaviors, and knowledge appropriate for the level of education; National Standards where applicable; disciplines in which the credentials are offered; and the specific outcomes of courses and field experiences that collectively constitute the various programs.
 These assessment and evaluation strategies occur at the individual, class, program, department, and college levels.